wp-plugins/wp-support-ticket/readme.txt

 * Registered users / Customers can create support tickets.
 * Customers can search tickets from the ticket list.
 * Admin can reply on support tickets from admin panel.
 * Files can be attached to the reply message.
+Supported files that can be uploaded are jpg, jpeg, png, gif, doc, docx, pdf, zip
 * Ticket can be marked as Open / Closed / Resolved from admin panel.